dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. In the Azure portal, search for the `razorscaling-app-****` container app in the top level search bar and select it from the results.
 1. On the overview page, select **Scale** from the left navigation, and then select **+ Edit and deploy**.
 1. On the revisions page, switch to the **Scale** tab.
 1. Set both the min and max instances to **4** and then select **Create**.
-This configuration change will guarantee your app is scaled horizontally across several instances.
+This configuration change guarantees your app is scaled horizontally across several instances.

 Navigate back to your app in the browser.
 When the page loads, at first it appears everything is working correctly.
-However, when you enter in a search term again and hit submit, an error will occur.
+However, when you enter in a search term again and hit submit, an error occurs.
 If you don't see the error at first, submit the form several more times.

 #### Troubleshooting the error

 It's not immediately apparent why the search requests are failing.
-The browser tools will indicate a 400 Bad Request response was sent back.
+The browser tools indicate a 400 Bad Request response was sent back.
 However, you can use the logging features of container apps to diagnose errors occurring in your environment.

 1. On the overview page of your container app, select **Logs** from the left navigation.
 1. On the **Logs** page, close the pop-up that opens and navigate to the **Tables** tab.